abbiewade/abbiewade.github.io/smartalarmclock.md

 }
 ```

 To make our lives easier because we don't always want to just display the temperature to the Serial, we are going to write a function called ```displayTemperature``` which gets the temperature and displays it to screen for us.
-The code should look like below.
+The code should look like the following.

 ```c++
 void displayTemperature(){